Use case

 Self-hosted load testing matters when the team wants the runtime, reports, and distributed execution to live on infrastructure it controls.
 That is especially relevant for workloads that touch internal systems, private queues or streams, regulated environments, or browser and service flows that should not leave the network boundary.

 LoadStrike is explicitly positioned as self-hosted.
-The public site ties that model to its transaction-aware runtime, plan structure, runner-key access, and coordinator-and-agent execution rather than to a cloud load-consumption service.
+The site ties that model to its transaction-aware runtime, plan structure, runner-key access, and coordinator-and-agent execution rather than to a cloud load-consumption service.

 Who this is for